byte-physics/igortest/docu/sphinx/source/advanced.rst

    By default the Igor debugger is disabled during the execution of a test run.

 Assertions can be used in test hooks.
 However it is enforced by the IUTF that the test case itself must contain at least one assertion.
+If a CHECK or WARN assertion in a test hook fails the test run is still executed normally.
+If a test hook exits with a pending RTE (runtime exception) or an abort the execution of the test run will be cancelled as this is considered an invalid test setup.

 .. _JUNITOutput: